 - involving plagiarism: your instructor should assemble documentation and notify you promptly in private.

 Whenever dishonesty occurs, your instructor will take appropriate action and file an "Academic Dishonesty Incident Report" detailing the infraction and the action taken.
 The report will be filed in the Academic Affairs Office, and you will receive a copy.
 The report will remain on file for five years or until you graduate, whichever comes first.
-If the office receives two or more reports on an individual, the Director of Student Development and Judicial Affairs (DSDJA) is notified.
+If the office receives two or more reports on an individual, the Director of Student Conduct, Rights and Responsibilities (DSCRR) is notified.

 Depending on the circumstances, you may: (a) be warned; (b) be required to resubmit work or retake an exam under specified conditions and with a possible grade penalty; (c) have your grade adjusted for the assignment; or (d) have your grade adjusted in the course, including assignment of an "F" at the discretion of the faculty.
 If the course grade is adjusted, it is not subject to Grade Forgiveness.